Khalique13/dvsd_pe_sky130/README.md

 ## Area of improvement

-- Improvement in the design and integration of Power pins.
+- Improvement in the design with more complex design and parameters.

 ## References